-Note: Fiery server v5.3.2 supports x64-bit operating systems only.
+Note: Fiery server v5.3.3 supports x64-bit operating systems only.

-Windows Windows 7 SP1
+Windows • Windows 7 SP1 (64-bit only)

-Windows 8.1
+• Windows 8.1 (64-bit only)

-• Windows 10
+• Windows 10 (64-bit only)

-macOS macOS Sierra 10.12 macOS High Sierra 10.13 macOS Mojave 10.14 macOS Catalina 10.15 Configuration 3GB RAM 3GB hard disk drive space available for application use A monitor that supports 16-bit color at a minimum resolution of 1024x768 (1280x1024 for Fiery Verify) Sound card recommended 1 USB 2.0 port (powered) for EFI spectrophotometer.
+macOS macOS Sierra 10.12 macOS High Sierra 10.13 macOS Mojave 10.14 macOS Catalina 10.15 macOS 11 Configuration 3GB RAM 3GB hard disk drive space available for application use A monitor that supports 16-bit color at a minimum resolution of 1024x768 (1280x1024 for Fiery Verify) Sound card recommended 1 USB 2.0 port (powered) for EFI spectrophotometer.
 Additional ports needed for other measurement instruments.
 Note: The EFI spectrophotometer does not work if connected to the USB port on most keyboards or to an unpowered USB hub.
 The EFI spectrophotometer and connecting cables are provided with Fiery server.
 Printer Any CMYK or RGB color printer